 See more on Uncle Ben's Jeep.

 Pierre bought this Jeep in Grenoble, France in 2011.
-It dates from early in the 1956 model year, and was exported to Europe in 1955 according to the import plate (80K JPEG) in French and German, probably indicating a former Swiss military Jeep.
+It dates from early in the 1956 model year, and was exported to Europe in 1955.
+This is according to the import plate (80K JPEG) which is in French and German, probably indicating a former Swiss military Jeep.